rawstorage/vCenterRest/README.md

 This is still a work in progress.
 To be expected in the future:

 I'm probably not going to take this much futher until more storage related endpoints come online.
+Please feel free to contribute though, the bones of what you need are here and you should be able to run with it.
+Check out the examples of how we used this in PyU4V and you should be able to replicate similar functions based on the VMware API

 CONTRIBUTION